juleswhite/CSX278/Assignments/Asgn6/README.md

 - [Mozilla Developer Network: the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction/)
 - [Eloquent JavaScript](http://eloquentjavascript.net/)

-## Pre-Class Reading
+## Pre-Class Assignment

 To verify that you have downloaded everything before class, use the command `node –v` and fill out the following [form](https://docs.google.com/a/vanderbilt.edu/forms/d/e/1FAIpQLSd6R25o04TA2Z9MfowATtHjJ_FbgfBjXwexXzLfBrxOD7Xkwg/viewform?c=0&w=1) with the output of the command.

 Also, make sure that you can still run the JHipster application from assignment 1.
-Make the security changes (lookk in Security section)
+Make the security changes (look in Security section)

 ## Installation